 New employment permits regulations came into existence which broadened the eligible construction-related occupations and ensured that there were enough workers to manage the logistical workload arising from Brexit.
 The regulations included additions to the Critical Skills Occupations List and deletions from the Ineligible Lists of Occupations resulting in an overall relaxing of the employment permit rules.

 Citizenship ceremonies put on hold pending a Court of Appeal ruling

 Before the summer recess, a High Court decision caused major disruption to the citizenship system in Ireland.
 Mr Justice Max Barrett ruled that the ‘continuous residence’ requirement in citizenship applications means an applicant for naturalisation must have ‘unbroken’ residence in Ireland for an entire year immediately before the date of their application.
 He held that the word ‘continuous’ was to be given the literal meaning and breaks were not allowed.
 This is an outcome which neither party to the case foresaw or desired.

 An appeal was filed and received an emergency hearing date which resulted in a finding by the Court of Appeal that the discretion exercised by the Minister, whereby absences up to six weeks in duration are accepted, was considered reasonable.
-We considered the impact of the alarming High Court ruling earlier this year and you can read our analysis of it here

 What’s in store in 2020 for business immigration